Demands for urgent action on cost of living in Sunak’s ‘moment of truth’ mini-budget

 “Working families have sacrificed through the crash, through austerity, through the pandemic.
 We are absolutely determined that working people are not going to pay the price yet again.”

-Immediate measures the chancellor could announce on Wednesday to alleviate financial woes include a £10 national minimum wage and a pay-rise for public sector workers to match or beat inflation, she said.
+Immediate measures the chancellor could announce on Wednesday to alleviate financial woes include a £10 national minimum wage and a pay rise for public sector workers to match or beat inflation, she said.
 And she called on ministers to convene talks between unions and bosses in key sectors like social care to thrash out a fair reward for long-underpaid staff.

 “This is a really important moment, the moment of truth for this government,” said Ms O’Grady.